 , appears to have been a total disaster.

-Total costs from the Nassar scandal — including legal fees, fines, and possible settlements for Nassar's 200 victims — could exceed $500 million.
+Total costs from the Nassar scandal — including legal fees, fines, and possible settlements for Nassar's more than 200 alleged victims — could exceed $500 million.
 As of earlier this month, the university had racked up $9.69 million by outside law firms and consulting firms, with most of that money going to six different law firms.

 Earlier this month, interim MSU president John Engler said the university could be forced to raise tuition because of the scandal.